webdriverio/webdriverio/packages/wdio-cucumber-framework/README.md

 Example: `['js:babel-core/register']`

 ### failAmbiguousDefinitions
-**Please note that this is a wdio-cucumber-framework specific option and not recognized by cucumber-js itself** Treat ambiguous definitions as errors.
+**Please note that this is a @wdio/cucumber-framework specific option and not recognized by cucumber-js itself** Treat ambiguous definitions as errors.

 Type: `Boolean`<br>